KevinMosweu/python-api-challenge/README.md

 This part is also carried out within a jupyter notebook, in the following steps:
 - The data on cities and weather is read in from the previously generated CSV.
 - Using the hvPlot API a map is generated showing each city in the data as a point with the size corresponding to the humidity.
-- The data is shortlisted using the Pandas loc function to include only cities with ideal weather conditions, any rows with null values are also dropped.
+- The data is short-listed using the Pandas loc function to include only cities with ideal weather conditions, any rows with null values are also dropped.
 - An empty 'Hotel Name' column is created and the rows are looped through to find the first hotel within 10000 metres of each city via the Geoapify API.
 - The hotel names are appended to the empty column if found.
 - An hvPlot map is generated showing each of the ideal cities as a point with the name of the hotel showing up in the hover message.